Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 * The five-atom TIP5P water model using the bounded Poisson equation is utilized, @nanoWatPa.f03 (11,000 lines), with paramWatP.h and PORW31_config.start3.
-In every time step it calculates the Coulomb forces of HH-O-LL, L being the dummy charge sites.
+In every time step it calculates the Coulomb forces of HH-O-LL, L being the dummy charge sites, on top of the time-consuming Poisson equation.
 It runs about 10 hours for t= 500 by 6 cores/3.0 GHz.

 Anyone may read, copy and rewrite these simulation codes under